bsctl/kubelived/README.md

     kube-keepalived-master-1           1/1     Running   1         1m
     kube-keepalived-master-2           1/1     Running   1         1m

-Check the actual keepalived configuration according to the values we passed as environment variables.
-For example, the keepalive instance running on master-2 node has:
+Check the actual keepalived configuration according to the values we passed in the chart:

     $ kubectl -n kube-system exec kube-keepalived-master-2 -- cat /etc/keepalived/keepalived.conf